rehman3512/TodoApp/README.md

 Status toggle and pin option for task prioritization

-Search & Sort:
+Search & Sort :

 Real-time task search by title

 Filter tasks by All, Complete, or Incomplete

-Navigation & State Management:
+Navigation & State Management :

 GetX Routing for clean and reactive navigation between screens

 GetX for reactive state management, dependency injection, and efficient UI rebuilds

-Professional UI:
+Professional UI :

-Gradient backgrounds and consistent color theme

-Responsive layouts with interactive widgets

 Gradient backgrounds and consistent color theme